kbrsh/moon/README.md

 A minimal, blazing fast UI library.

+This is the website repository, containing the documentation.

 ### What is it?

 Moon is a simple library heavily inspired by Vue.js.
 It's much lighter, and provides an API that is easy to learn.